 She enjoys being outside, hiking and camping, experimenting with bioregional food, working in the gardening, making things with her hands, writing, talking, laughing, and playing the banjo.

 A fifth-generation Oregonian, Nellie grew up part time on her family’s hazelnut farm in Gaston.
 She continues to work there in her spare time and her dad is training her to eventually take over.
 In addition to working on her family’s farm, Nellie has WWOOFed on farms and ranches from New Zealand to Nepal to France, and worked for two seasons at Dancing Roots Farm, a diversified vegetable farm in Portland.

 Nellie is also an attorney licensed in Oregon.
 She received a certificate in Natural Resources and Environmental Law from Lewis & Clark Law School in Portland.

 As RFC’s Farm Preservation Program Director, Nellie is gathering and sharing information on farmland affordability, farm succession, and permanent farmland protection in Oregon, and is researching strategies to help address challenges within these areas.

-Abigail has been engaged in environmental and social justice work since 1998; she has a depth of experience in community organizing, coalition work and group facilitation.
-She has worked on issues of environmental justice, immigrant rights and food justice with a variety of local and national organizations such as Rising Tide North America, Mountain Justice, Little Village Environmental Justice Organization, and Rainforest Action Network.
-She has also worked on issues of immigrant rights, indigenous rights, economic justice and food justice, most recently with Sisters Of The Road in Portland.
-Over the years, her focus has shifted from organizing actions and coordinating campaigns to strategic planning and development work.
+Abigail has been engaged in environmental and social justice work since 1998, where she has gained a depth of experience in community organizing, coalition work and group facilitation.
+She has worked on issues of environmental justice, immigrant rights and food justice with a variety of local and national organizations such as Rising Tide North America, Rainforest Action Network, Little Village Environmental Justice Organization and Sisters Of The Road.
+In recent years, her focus has shifted from organizing actions and coordinating campaigns to strategic planning and development work.
 Abigail has lived on two farms, in North Carolina and Oregon, and is passionate about building a more just and sustainable food system.